A Survey on Unlearning in Large Language Models: Existing unlearning methods

 Simply fine-tuning of all parameters in a model often leads to issues such as high computational costs and potential performance degradation~\citep{Dou2024Avoiding}.
 In several studies on interpretability and model editing~\citep{meng2022locating,Geva2021Transformer}, researchers have demonstrated that knowledge is associated with specific model weights, thus proposing methods to locate relevant parameters for more efficient updates.
 Various techniques, including causal tracing~\citep{meng2022locating}, attribution patching~\citep{nanda2023attribution}, probing~\citep{geva2023dissecting}, and path patching~\citep{goldowsky2023localizing}, have been directly applied in research on unlearning~\citep{guo2024mechanistic}.
 Furthermore, depending on the specific unlearning scenarios and objectives, numerous studies have proposed different strategies for parameter localization.
 Based on whether task-specific data are required, we categorize these methods into two distinct classes, as summarized in Table \ref{tab:local}.

-\textbf{Data-based.} There are various ways to select certain layers or neurons within the model.
-The most common selection criterion is the \textbf{loss gradient} w.r.t. the model parameters, calculated on the unlearn set ($D_u$), which is based on the intuition that parameters with larger gradient magnitudes are more influential and should be prioritized for updates.
-DEPN~\citep{Wu2023DEPN} calculates the cumulative gradient of the loss function of the unlearn set and selects the top-k neurons.
+\paragraph{Data-based.} There are various ways to select certain layers or neurons within the model.
+The most common selection criterion is the \textbf{loss gradient} w.r.t. the model parameters, calculated on the unlearn set ($D_u$), such as approaches in DEPN~\citep{Wu2023DEPN} and SURE~\citep{zhang2025catastrophic}.
+It is based on the intuition that parameters with larger gradient magnitudes are more influential and should be prioritized for updates.
 As an updated work, SSU~\citep{Dou2024Avoiding} adds a random labeling loss to define a composite loss function, which is a commonly used data augmentation to enhance the stability~\citep{neelakantan2015adding}.
-Meanwhile, several works consider the retain set when selecting parameters, reducing the impact of parameter updates on the retain set~\citep{Stoehr2024Localizing,Stoehr2024Localizing,Tian2024Forget} (refer to Table~\ref{tab:local} for details).
+Meanwhile, several works consider the retain set when selecting parameters, reducing the impact of parameter updates on the retain data~\citep{Stoehr2024Localizing,Stoehr2024Localizing,Tian2024Forget} (refer to Table~\ref{tab:local} for details).
 Furthermore, \citet{yang2025faithun} point out that different questions may share the same answer and should avoid unconditionally unlearning the answer regardless of the context.
 Thus, they propose KLUE, which introduces a superficial knowledge regularization for accurate parameter localization.